Noteshelf Review 2023

 Specs, tech, & costs

 Noteshelf was created in 2010 by Fluid Touch, and it’s grown a lot in the last decade.
-In 2023, it’s become a bigger contender in the notetaking world, largely due to its availability on multiple platforms.
-It’s now available on iOS, iPadOS, macOS, Android, and Windows.
+In 2024, it’s become a bigger contender in the notetaking world, largely due to its availability on multiple platforms.
+The Noteshelf app is now available on iOS, iPadOS, macOS, watchOS, Android, and Windows.

 Pricing for each platform is slightly different, so here’s a quick breakdown:

-Unfortunately, you will need to purchase a separate copy for each of the operating systems, and there’s no way to sync between different platforms, other than using iCloud for all Apple devices.
+Unfortunately, you will need to purchase a separate copy for each of the operating systems, and there’s no way to sync between different platforms other than using iCloud to sync between your Apple devices.

 Note creation & document management